Eelta/Redsand_particles_source/README.md

 The package includes the modified DLL, particle assets and plugin.
 SE and AE are enabled; VR is disabled.
 Runtime checks follow upstream Precision.

 Foot IK fix v2 reads the native `hkbCharacterData::footIkDriverInfo` at `0x88` on both SE and AE, matching the original Precision 2.0.6 binary.
-Earlier Redsand fixes applied only to SE and still read the wrong member on AE.
-See [diagnosis and retest steps](docs/foot-ik-fix.md).
-In MO2, ensure this DLL wins any conflict with an older `Draugr Hit Reaction Fix` or `Precision.dll` replacer.
-SE/AE in-game retesting of v2 is still required.

 ## Build